 1. Passion Flower (Passiflora)

-This wonderful and hardy tropical flowing plant takes its name from the fact that its originally shaped flower reminds us of the crown of thorn that was placed on Jesus’ head during the Passion.
+This wonderful and hardy tropical flowing purple vines takes its name from the fact that its originally shaped flower reminds us of the crown of thorn that was placed on Jesus’ head during the Passion.

 Most species come from South America and Mexico, and the most famous, Passiflora caerulea, is known as blue passionflower for its color.